drxeno02/AIOMiner/README.md

 ## Features Currently Avaiable
+ - No Fees from AIOMiner
+ - AMD/NVIDIA Supported
  - Pool Management
+ - 40 + Algorithums supported
+ - Add your own coin
+ - Automatic Updates for AIO and Miners/Proccesses
+ - WhatToMine.com Auto Profit Switching
  - Auto start mining on start of application
  - Following a schedule of coins you want to mine throughout the week
- - E-Mail alerting ***Test first***
  - Idle Mining
- - Prices right on the front of the application of all supported coins updated every 5 minutes
+ - Price Maruqee
- - Display of current MH/s on the front of the application
+ - Display of current Speed on the front of the application
- - Display of current GPU Power useage on the front of the application
+ - Display of current GPU Power useage on the front of the application (AMD is an estimate at this time)
  - Enable Auto-Login for your windows machine
  - Enable AIOMiner to start as soon as you boot
- - Enable/Disable Windows Updates
  - Backup/Import settings
  - Change your coin prices to multiple curranceys
  - Review individual card performance